jalspach/AquaPanix/_posts/2022-08-28-ElectronicsLayout.md

 - Buttons like the current box
     - Hold to fill Sump (1 total)
     - Hold to drain tanks?
 (3 total one per tank)
     - Ability to turn off and on the pump

+## Power
+- 5VDC / 9VDC for microcontrollers
+- 12 V for 24 V solenoids?
+- 120 VAC for pump
+- Breaker w/ GFCI